10: No Such Thing As A Soggy Monk

 It's hard to imagine the placebo effect working then.

 It's hard to imagine finding anyone who wants to have sex with you after you've been walking around the village all day with your trousers on your head.
+Speak for yourself, actually.

+The placebo effect doesn't always work, though.
 I was reading about Greek philosopher Heraclitus, who spent the last day of his life laying in the sun covered in cow dung, convinced it would cure him.

 And it didn't work.

-And cure him from what?
+Cure him from what?
+Friendship?

-That worked.
+that worked.

 That's lovely.

+Okay, Anne, have we got anything right or wrong? that you want to add?
+Perfectly right.
 Just to add that it was until 1916 that you could buy cocaine and heroin at Harrod's.

 Wow, I think that's true.

-According to N-Maniac, the way to do it is to do it while you're in the bath, because that's how you can best direct said fart to jar.
+According to N Maniac, the way to do it is to do it while you're in the bath, because that's how you can best direct said fart to jar.

-But what I quite liked was he began his video by washing out the jar before he put the fart in.
+But what I quite liked was he began his video by washing out the jar before he put the farts in.
+Oh, yeah, you don't want to get that jar dirty.

-Yeah, I just want to quickly add that from the website that I got the farts in a jar from, there was a line at the bottom talking about
+Yeah, I just want to quickly add that from the website that I got the farts in a jar from, there was a line at the bottom talking about,

 because it gave examples of how it was done and so on, and it just says, sounds funny now, but the plague was no joke.

-Okay, that's it for another episode of No Such Thing as a Fish.
+that's it for another episode of No Such Thing as a Fish.
+That's all of our facts.

 Thanks so much, everyone, for listening.

-If you want to get in touch with us to question us about anything, you can get us all on Twitter.
+If you want to get in touch with us, to question us about anything, you can get us all on Twitter.

-I'm on at Shry Reland, James.
+I'm on at Shry Raland, James.
+I am at Eggshate.

 Miller underscore Anne.
+Andy, you're at.

-And special guest, honorary elf, Eric Lamper.
+Andrew Hunter M. And special guest, honorary elf, Eric Lamper.

 That's my name, Eric Lamper.
+At Eric Lamper.

 At Eric Lamper.